A Ray Of Hope For The Children Of Sex Workers

 "I like all kinds of Indian and Western styles," says the girl, who will graduate from 10th grade next year.

 Dipesh Tank is a social activist who partners with anti-trafficking organizations in Mumbai.
 He says programs like New Light give the children of sex workers a chance at a better life.
-"There is a lack of opportunities for children living in red-light areas and without education young girls and other at-risk children are often fooled by traffickers and pimps in the hopes of getting a better job and livelihood," says Tank.
+"There is a lack of opportunities for children living in red-light areas, and without education young girls and other at-risk children are often fooled by traffickers and pimps in the hopes of getting a better job and livelihood," Tank says.

-Basu looks to the future with hope – but also trepidation.
+Basu looks to the future with hope — but also trepidation.
 "I can probably imagine where I would like to be, but there is no guarantee that we would get there because anything can happen.
 There can be a riot, some pimps can come and tear our place down.
-There can be a fire, I could be shot or killed," says Basu.
+There can be a fire, I could be shot or killed," Basu says.
 She hasn't been threatened directly but worries that new pimps or brothel owners could move into the area and see New Light as "bad for business."

 The job has taken a toll.
-Basu was married twice but both marriages ended for reasons related to the amount of time she devotes to New Light.
+Basu was married twice, but both marriages ended for reasons related to the amount of time she devotes to New Light.
 Basu has one son, who's a lawyer, and is the legal guardian of three residents of New Light.

 And she always has a full plate.
-One day last August, she spent several hours trying to convince a 26-year-old mother, whose two sons live at the shelter, to seek treatment at a hospital because she is HIV positive.
+One day last August, she spent several hours trying to convince a 26-year-old mother, whose two sons live at the shelter, to seek treatment at a hospital because she is HIV-positive.

 The woman refused to get help — she didn't want to leave her pimp, who supplies her with alcohol.
 She died in July 2019 from an HIV-related infection exacerbated by chronic alcohol use.
 Before she died, she signed over parental rights to New Light, which is now the official guardian of her boys.